NRCHKB/NRCHKB.github.io/content/wiki/service/camera-control/index.md

 Step **six**: add it to your Home.app and enjoy!

 Notes:\
 Additional tuning could be done to optimize resolution and speed.
 The new Raspberry Pi High Quality camera should work with the same setup.
 This setup should work on a Pi 3 or 4 with very little modification.
 Adding a microphone, motion detector, doorbell button, or other things should be relatively simple.
 Visit us [on discord](https://discord.gg/uvYac5u) if you'd like to discuss!

 ### * Raspberry Pi Zero W running MotionEyeOS

 This setup adds motion detection to the Pi Zero W camera.
 Note that the pi zero does not appear to have enough power to run MotionEye alongside Node-RED, so it is recommended to run MotionEyeOS alone on a pi with Node-RED on another server (bigger pi, NAS, etc.).

-1. Head over to [MotionEyeOS](https://github.com/ccrisan/motioneyeos) releases and download the one for "raspberrypi", flash it to your SD card as you normally would
+1. Head over to [MotionEyeOS](https://github.com/ccrisan/motioneyeos) releases and download the one for "raspberrypi", flash it to your SD card as you normally would.
 2. Boot and set up MotionEyeOS as you like it (motion detector settings, stream quality, etc.) using their instructions.
 The one important part is to send your motion alerts to a webhook, the address used in the code below is `http://<node-red-pi-address>:1880/MotionEye`
 3. To import the flow below into your Node-RED machine, you will need to change the IP addresses in the camera node, so they point to your pi zero.